1064807/Palmer_Penguins/README.md

 RPubs link of script 🔗: https://rpubs.com/OXF1064807/1125408

+This R notebook aims to explore the Palmer Penguins dataset using data visualisation techniques and statistical analysis.
+The palmerpenguins package contains two datasets: 'penguins' (simplified) and 'penguins_raw' (contains all variables).
+I will be using 'penguins'.
+Both datasets contain data for 344 penguins.
+There are 3 different species of penguins in this dataset, collected from 3 islands in the Palmer Archipelago, Antarctica.
+Below are my answers to the questions of the Assignmnet.

 __*Question 1: Data Visualisation for Science Communication*__ and __*Question 2: Data Pipeline*__ below Question 3's answers

 __*Question 3: Open Science*__